The case of the

 Those who insist on Unconditional Surrender statue’s bemoaned and inexplicable presence in a city 1,200 miles and almost a century removed from the event it depicts and paints a false picture of, consistently conflate three VERY different things:

 - Greta Zimmer’s feelings about what happened in 1945;

 - their sentiments mistakenly etched into the long-mysterious and misunderstood Eisenstaedt photo;

 - the out-of-place, out-of-time, out-of-context, colorized, romanticized super-sized pirated statue Seward Johnson inflated from Eisenstaedt’s art.

-One of the three is most definitely NOT like the others, in that it impacts a generation far removed from the norms and sentiments of 1945, corrupts the true history of that moment, and portrays unbecoming behavior as not only acceptable, but heroic— setting a bad example of for those living under its shadow in the here and now and future.
+One of the three is most definitely NOT like the others, in that it impacts a generation far removed from the norms and sentiments of 1945, corrupts the true history of that moment, and portrays unbecoming behavior as not only acceptable, but heroic— setting a bad example of for those living under its shadow in the here and now.

 By white-washing a decades-old drunken assault, excusing it as a warrior’s due, and dressing it up in larger than LIFE candy-colored clothing, the carnivalesque de Sade Disney figurine “subverts and liberates the assumptions of the dominant style” by creating an Alice in Wonderland topsy-turvey world where bad is good and up is down.